Anne@BuzzNutrition.com <-:-> www.BuzzNutrition.com

 Food Policy Council

-- As an active member of Staunton’s Food Policy Council, Anne worked to connect people, no matter their income, with fresh, local food.
+- As a past member of Staunton’s Food Policy Council, Anne worked to connect people, no matter their income, with fresh, local food.
 This entailed matchmaking between existing resources and identifying areas of need and opportunity, such as reducing food waste and advocating local food and composting in public school cafeterias.

 Legalization of Backyard Chickens

 - Anne’s main contribution to the year-long effort to change the chicken-ownership laws in Staunton was a six-minute video derived from hours of interviews with local chicken experts, including Joel Salatin of Polyface Farms.
 The video extolls benefits of owning backyard hens and dispels common myths.
 She also spoke in front of Staunton’s Planning Commission and City Council and performed public outreach.

 - Project Grows is a community farm that aims to educate kids about local food by getting their hands in the dirt.
 Anne helped brainstorm a for-profit summer camp, surveys that kids would actually take and advertisements for farmers’ markets that participate in food assistance programs.